A L I S O N J A C K S O N A R T I S T

 2002 BBC2: Doubletake.
 BAFTA Winner

-Adverts include award-winning campaigns for Coca-Cola Schweppes, Mars, Microsoft, PlayStation, Kleenex and Ladbrokes amongst others.
+Advertising includes award-winning campaigns for Coca-Cola Schweppes, Mars, Microsoft, Xbox, PlayStation, Kleenex and Ladbrokes amongst others.

-Alison’s speaking engagements have included TED, Tate Britain and Modern, ICA, South Bank Centre, National Portrait Gallery, Edinburgh TV Festival, Barbican, Royal Geographical Society, Intelligence², University Of The Arts, Editorial Intelligence amongst various universities and colleges.
+Jackson’s speaking engagements have included TED, Cannes Lions, Tate Britain and Modern, ICA, South Bank Centre, National Portrait Gallery, Edinburgh TV Festival, Barbican, Royal Geographical Society, Intelligence2, Saatchi Gallery, The Ivy, Bold Talks Dubai, amongst various universities and colleges.